tbnobed/bookstudio/replit.md

 - June 29, 2025: REDUCED text sizes in engineering view by 10% - decreased booking card text from text-base to text-sm, titles from text-lg to text-base, details from text-sm to text-xs, reduced padding from p-3 to p-2, and made alert icons and text smaller for more compact display
 - June 29, 2025: REDESIGNED mobile banner for seamless integration - created strong blue-to-purple gradient background that matches page's gradient theme, maintained white text with enhanced drop shadow, added subtle geometric overlays for texture while ensuring visual continuity with existing page design
 - June 29, 2025: ADDED gradient fade effect to mobile banner - implemented bottom fade gradient from transparent through blue-100/60 to blue-50 that perfectly matches the mobile page's light blue-to-purple background gradient, creating seamless visual integration between banner and page content
+- June 29, 2025: UPDATED mobile banner to darker blue colors - changed gradient from blue-600/purple-600/blue-700 to blue-800/blue-900/slate-800 with slate-900 overlay for deeper, more professional appearance

 ## User Preferences